 Place bait at the bottom of the jar and place the jar traps in areas where there’s likely going to be roaches or traffic.
 If you have pets or kids, keep these out of their sight and reach.
 Almost any food item that has a strong sweet, or oil smell will work great as bait.
 One other alternative bait that works well is beer.
 Pour just enough beer in there to drown the roaches.

 Another variation of the jar trap is to use wine and beer bottles.
 Instead of placing solid bait, you put a little amount of either red wine or beer at the bottom.
 For the wine bottles with a long neck, it may be difficult to apply petroleum jelly.
 You can try adding cooking oil into the bottle first and swishing it around until the inside is coated in oil.
 Then pour out any excess oil and carefully pour in the alcohol without touch the sides of the bottle.

 These traps work well, but you must remember that they are mainly to supplement a treatment.
-While they do kill individual roaches effectively, they cannot target population as a whole.
-To get rid of an infestation, you need to apply other treatments that is capable of wiping them out (check out the section on how to get rid of cockroaches for some effective treatments).
+While they do kill individual roaches effectively, they cannot target the population as a whole.
+To get rid of an infestation, you need to apply other treatments such as Advion baits, or sprays like DemonWP that are capable of wiping them out (check out the section on how to get rid of cockroaches for some effective treatments).
 Not every single roach in your house will fall into your cockroach traps.